MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-monitoring.md

 ### Information protection for Power BI

 Information protection focuses on safeguarding organizational data, reducing the risk of sharing sensitive information, and strengthening compliance status for regulatory requirements.
 Information protection begins with the use of sensitivity labels.

-When you classify and label content, it helps the organizations to:
+When you classify and label content, it helps the organization to:

 - Understand where sensitive data resides.
 - Track external and internal compliance requirements.